--flag, non-interactive examples, provider-specific

 refmode storesmodels.providers.<id>.apiKeyas{ source: "env", provider: "default", id: "CUSTOM_API_KEY" }. - In that custom-provider case,

---custom-api-keyrequiresCUSTOM_API_KEYto be set; otherwise onboarding fails fast.
+--custom-api-keyrequiresCUSTOM_API_KEYto be set; otherwise onboarding fails fast. - Existing plaintext profile credentials remain unchanged; reference mode does not migrate them.
+Run

 - Gateway auth credentials support plaintext and SecretRef choices in interactive setup: